splunk/ta_cisco_webex_add_on_for_splunk/DEV.md

 ### 2. Create `globalConfig.json` and `app.manifest`
 An easy way to create desired `globalConfig.json` and `app.manifest` is by leveraging AOB.
 You can create a TA with desired UI components using AOB, and then use the generated `globalConfig.json` and `app.manifest` directly.

+**Note**: For newer versions of the Splunk UCC Framework, the meta property "apiVersion" is deprecated.

 **If you use AOB, please pay attention to the following points**:
 1. AOB auto-generates an `Add-on Folder Name` for your add-on, which has the format  `TA-your-add-on-name`.
 This format is not consistent with the built-in OAuth redirect URL format.
 You'd better change it to a format that only contains **lowercase** and **"_"**.
 e. g. `ta_your_add_on_name`